-a) Percentage of Disabled staff compadisabled staff experiencing harassmentabuse from: i.
-Patients/service users, their relationships. t, bullying or 31.0% i.
+4. a) Percentage of Disabled staff compared to non- disabled staff experiencing harassment, bullying or abuse from: Patients/service users, their relatives or other members of the public Managers Other colleagues 30.8% 12.0% 25.3% 31.0% 12.7% 24.6% i.
 The percentage of staff recorded as being disabled who have experienced bullying and harrassment from service users has remianed at the same level.
-Trust sits below national NHS average (33.0%) members of the public ii.
-Managers iii.
-Other colleagues 12.0% 12.7% ii.
+Trust sits below national NHS average (33.0%) ii.
 The percentage of staff recorded as being disabled who have experienced bullying and harrassment from managers has increased slightly.
-Trust sits below national NHS average (17.1%) 25.3% 24.6% iii.
+Trust sits below national NHS average (17.1%) iii.
+The percentage of staff recorded as being disabled who have experienced bullying and harrassment from managers has increased slightly.
+Trust sits below national NHS average (17.1%) iii.
 The percentage of staff recorded as being disabled who have experienced bullying and harrassment from other colleagues has decreased slightly.
-Trust sits below national NHS average (26.9%) 5. b) Percentage of Disabled staff compa disabled staff saying that the last time experienced harassment, bullying or a they or a colleague reported it. they 48.8% b) Incident reporting has decreased over the last year for disabled staff.
+Trust sits below national NHS average (26.9%) 5. b) Percentage of Disabled staff compared to non- disabled staff saying that the last time they experienced harassment, bullying or abuse at work, they or a colleague reported it.
+49.5% 48.8% b) Incident reporting has decreased over the last year for disabled staff.
 Although this decrease is positive it indicates that some of our disabled colleagues may not feel able to report their experiences.
-Percentage of Disabled staff compared disabled staff believing that the Trust p opportunities for career progression or provides equal 58.5% Whilst this result is showing a small decease from last year, our result remains positive when compared to the national average where we are performing 7% above the national average.
-7. Percentage of Disabled staff compared disabled staff saying that they have fel their manager to come to work, despite well enough to perform their duties. t pressure from 32.3% We have seen a small increase in presenteesim this year and we are perfoming close to the national average of 30%.
-Percentage of Disabled staff compared disabled staff saying that they are satistic extent to which their organisation value. sfied with the 38.8% We have seen a recution in this result this year and we are at our lowest level for satisfaction since WDES began; natually, this is an area identified for imprvement in our action plan for 23/24.
+6. Percentage of Disabled staff compared to non- disabled staff believing that the Trust provides equal opportunities for career progression or promotion 61.1% 58.5% Whilst this result is showing a small decease from last year, our result remains positive when compared to the national average where we are performing 7% above the national average.
+7. Percentage of Disabled staff compared to non- disabled staff saying that they have felt pressure from their manager to come to work, despite not feeling well enough to perform their duties.
+30.9% 32.3% We have seen a small increase in presenteesim this year and we are perfoming close to the national average of 30%.
+8. Percentage of Disabled staff compared to non- disabled staff saying that they are satisfied with the extent to which their organisation values their work.
+44.8% 38.8% We have seen a recution in this result this year and we are at our lowest level for satisfaction since WDES began; natually, this is an area identified for imprvement in our action plan for 23/24.
 Despite this result, we are still performing well above the national average of 32.5%.
-Percentage of Disabled staff saying the employer has made adequate adjustmenable them to carry out their work.
-76.7% We've seen a very slight improvement in our result for this indicator but we still need to retain some focus in this area in order to return to the percentage level from 2021 (77%) and further improve our score in this area.
+9. Percentage of Disabled staff saying that their employer has made adequate adjustment(s) to enable them to carry out their work.
+76.1% 76.7% We've seen a very slight improvement in our result for this indicator but we still need to retain some focus in this area in order to return to the percentage level from 2021 (77%) and further improve our score in this area.